Jalalx/jalalx.github.io/_posts/2021-04-15-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part2-load-balancing.md

 }
 ```

 These changes configure Nginx to re-route every incoming request into one of the specified servers.
-You can prioritize some servers using the weight keyword followed by a number.

 In order to be able to see the number of incoming requests to each server, let's implement a counter.
 Open the `HomeController.cs` file and make the following changes to the `Index` method:
 ```csharp